dylanpieper/ShinySurveyJS-Template/readme.md

 [SurveyJS](https://surveyjs.io/) is "a free and open-source MIT-licensed JavaScript form builder library that allows you to design dynamic, data-driven, multi-language survey forms."

-At its core is a powerful form-building engine, complemented by a user-friendly [visual editor](https://surveyjs.io/create-free-survey), that creates a JSON object, and extensive [documentation](https://surveyjs.io/documentation).
+At its core is a powerful form-building engine, complemented by a user-friendly [visual editor](https://surveyjs.io/create-free-survey) to create JSON objects and extensive [documentation](https://surveyjs.io/documentation).
 Built on TypeScript with reactive components, the framework provides type safety and responsive design while working with any backend or database.

 SurveyJS's features include conditional logic and branching, robust input validation, a wide variety of question types, customizable themes, multi-page layouts, and multi-language support—all of which make it a excellent choice for building complex survey applications.